SITECloudSA/actionsAPI/README.md

     path: "/ws", // api path where socket will be listening

-    sdkFile: "sdk.gen.js", // path to where the genereated sdk file will be located });
+    sdkFolder: "actions", // path to where the genereated sdk file will be located });
 ```